 Planning for logistics peak season requires shippers to tap into and optimize transportation management system integration and utilization.

 E-commerce growth and its impact on global and national supply chains cannot be overlooked.
 In response, service providers work on fine-tuning shipping strategies.
-As explained by Forbes, e-commerce will likely account for more than 20% of global retail sales by the end of 2022.
-Along with this growth comes consumers’ increasing expectations and the risk of more disruption.
+U.S. e-commerce sales are expected to reach $1.720 billion in 2027, comprising 20.6% of total retail sales.

 Let’s examine anticipated logistics peak season challenges.
 This blog also shares seven proactive steps you can take to succeed during periods of high demand on your transportation network.